dankamongmen/notcurses/USAGE.md

 // Return the number of tablets. int ncreel_tabletcount(const struct ncreel* pr);

-// Indicate that the specified tablet has been updated in a way that would
-// change its display.
-This will trigger some non-negative number of callbacks
-// (though not in the caller's context). int ncreel_touch(struct ncreel* pr, struct nctablet* t);

 // Delete the tablet specified by t from the ncreel specified by pr.
 Returns
 // -1 if the tablet cannot be found.